Drone944/TerminalTrolly/README.md

 # TerminalTrolly

 Greetings, Sneakerheads!
-Welcome to the TerminalTrolly Challenge—a test of your problem-solving skills in the web world.
+Welcome to the TerminalTrolly Challenge—a test of your problem-solving skills in the world of web.

 Imagine you're part of a team responsible for managing a trendy online shoe boutique.
 Unfortunately, our e-commerce platform has encountered unexpected technical issues, leaving customers unable to make purchases through the website.